 FanDuel Points (FDPs) are FanDuel's reward program.
 You earn FDPs every time you enter a money game, whether you win or lose.
 Your current FDP balance is shown in the top right of your FanDuel screen, and the number you earned last month is shown on your My Account.
 The number of points you get for entering a contest are displayed in the contest help popup on the lobby and the draft screen.
 You can spend FDPs on entering contests, and if you earn enough FDPs you will be eligible for our monthly freerolls.
 The more you earn, the more you are rewarded.

 Pending bonus is offered to users upon first deposit and special promotional offers.
 Whenever you enter pay contests on FanDuel we will credit some of this bonus into your main account which can then be used for future paid entries.

 You can learn more about pending bonuses here.

-Some users are charged a small international transfer fee when depositing.
-We are working with our payment providers to address this, but in the meantime please contact us if you are charged to deposit and we'll refund the fee.
+Some users are charged a small international transfer fee when depositing through our payment providers.
+Please contact us if you are charged to deposit and we'll refund the fee.
 Please note, we will only reimburse your international/foreign fees for the last 60 days.
 Please submit a support ticket or email us at firstname.lastname@example.org with a list of each deposit made, the date, and the charge.
 We will compare it to your FanDuel account and reimburse as appropriate.
 All international fees are charged at a rate of 3% per deposit.